valeriux/project-02/README.md

 ## App overview

-* The application allows a user to search for a dog breed, returning the results under the search input.
-You can choose the breed or write.
+The application allows a user to search for a dog breed, returning the results under the search input.
+To search you have two options:
+* You can select from the list the breed.
+* You can choose write and seaarh the breed.
 In order to implement the search we use react-select.